diegocaboj/MAD_2024_DiegoCabo_LuciaZayas_Flutter/README.md

 FEATURES
 FUNCTIONAL FEATURES
 Parking Information Display:
-ParkFinder fetches and displays a list of parking spots with detailed information, including address, postal code, organization description, latitude and longitude
+ParkFinder fetches and displays a list of parking spots with detailed information, including address, postal code, organization description, latitude and longitude.

 User Feedback:
 Users can provide feedback on specific parking spots of Madrid.
-This includes entering comments and giving a rating (1 to 5 stars).
+This includes entering comments and giving a rating (1 to 5 stars)
-The feedback is stored in Firebase Realtime Database and can be retrieved and displayed within the app
+The feedback is stored in Firebase Realtime Database and can be retrieved and displayed within the app.

 Location Tracking:
 ParkFinder tracks the user's location using the Geolocator package.
-This information can be used to filter parking spots based on proximity
+This information can be used to filter parking spots based on proximity.

 Geolocation-Based Features:
-Users can enable or disable location tracking through a switch in the home screen
+Users can enable or disable location tracking through a switch in the home screen.

 Interactive UI Elements:
-Feedback entries can be interacted with through long-press gestures, allowing users to update or delete their feedback
+Feedback entries can be interacted with through long-press gestures, allowing users to update or delete their feedback.

 Persistent Data Storage:
-PArkFinder uses SharedPreferences to store and retrieve user-specific data
+PArkFinder uses SharedPreferences to store and retrieve user-specific data.

 TECHNICAL FEATURES

 Firebase Integration:
-the app uses Firebase Authentication for user authentication and to store and retrieve user feedback data
+the app uses Firebase Authentication for user authentication and to store and retrieve user feedback data.

 Geolocation:
 The Geolocator package is used to access and track the user's location
-Location data is periodically saved to a CSV file and displayed in the UI
+Location data is periodically saved to a CSV file and displayed in the UI.

 API Interaction:
 The app fetches parking information through HTTP requests using an external API service

 Real-Time Data Updates:
-Implements real-time updates for feedback using Firebase's onValue listener
+Implements real-time updates for feedback using Firebase's onValue listener.

 HOW TO USE
 1. Login